It’s no secret how much we love Oliver Jeffers books.

 Picture books are becoming so much more, morphing into an art form that speaks to generations without speaking down to the younger ones.
 Authors and illustrators have begun giving children the credit the deserve for what they can and cannot understand or relate to – and this is absolutely present in A Child of Books and so many of Jeffers’ books.

-It was such a pleasure to hear him speak, and even more exciting to have a signed copy of his latest to add to our Book Nook library!
+It was such a pleasure to hear him speak, and even more exciting to have a signed copy of his latest to add to our Wise Wonder library!

 We would recommend A Child of Books to book lovers everywhere.
 We hope you all get a chance to pick it up soon – and let us know what you think! 🙂